meltano/meltano/docs/src/_tutorials/custom-extractor.md

 ### Make it discoverable

-Once you have your tap published to PyPi, consider [making it discoverable](/contribute/plugins#making-a-custom-plugin-discoverable) for other users of Meltano.
+Once you have your tap published to PyPI, consider [making it discoverable](/contribute/plugins#making-a-custom-plugin-discoverable) for other users of Meltano.